 On October 30, 2009, the defendants filed this motion to dismiss or, in the alternative, for summary judgment.
 See generally Defs.'
 Mot. to Dismiss or, in the Alternative, for Summ.
 J. ("Defs.'
 Mot.").
 In their motion, the defendants assert that the plaintiff failed to exhaust his administrative remedies as required by federal statute, failed to allege that he suffered an "actual injury" and failed to state a claim against certain defendants.
 See generally id.
 On November 2, 2009, the court issued an order advising the plaintiff that his failure to respond to the defendants' motion by November 30, 2009 could lead to the court grant the motion as conceded.
 Order (Nov.
 2, 2009).
-The plaintiff, however, failed to file an opposition as directed.
-Although the court could grant the defendants' motion as conceded, in the interests of explaining the substantive basis of the court's ruling to the pro se plaintiff, the court turns to the applicable legal standards and the arguments raised in the defendants' motion.
+The plaintiff, however, failed to file an opposition as directed.1 Although the court could grant the defendants' motion as conceded, in the interests of explaining the substantive basis of the court's ruling to the pro se plaintiff, the court turns to the applicable legal standards and the arguments raised in the defendants' motion.2

-The plaintiff's sole submission following the court's November 2, 2009 order was a letter filed on January 15, 2010, which pertained to his demand for a jury trial and his request for a transfer to a correctional facility capable of addressing his medical and psychological needs.
+1 The plaintiff's sole submission following the court's November 2, 2009 order was a letter filed on January 15, 2010, which pertained to his demand for a jury trial and his request for a transfer to a correctional facility capable of addressing his medical and psychological needs.
 See generally Pl.'s Letter (Jan.
 15, 2010).

-As discussed below, the plaintiff's failure to exhaust his administrative remedies, an affirmative defense properly raised in a summary judgment motion, is dispositive of his claims.
+2 As discussed below, the plaintiff's failure to exhaust his administrative remedies, an affirmative defense properly raised in a summary judgment motion, is dispositive of his claims.
 See infra Part III.B.
-Accordingly, the court will not address the alternative arguments raised in the defendants' motion.
+Accordingly, the court denies will not address the alternative arguments raised in the defendants' motion and denies without prejudice the defendants' motion to dismiss as moot.